 Holding On Letting Go provides bereavement support for children and young people who are struggling to cope with the death of somebody very close to them.

-The group is using a £5,000 grant over the next two years (£2,500 per year) to support the costs of art and music therapy sessions for circa 250 young people aged 6-16 across the course of ten weekends per year for two years.
-The sessions will include activities such as decorating bags, memory boxes, use of clay materials and CDs.
+The group is using a £5,000 grant over the course of two years (£2,500 in 2017 and £2,500 in 2018) to support the costs of art and music therapy sessions for circa 250 young people aged 6-16.
+The sessions include activities such as decorating bags, memory boxes, use of clay materials and CDs.

 Caroline Ford, Programme Manager at Holding On Letting Go, said: